Reducing penalties through traffic diversion education

 The safety of the Arizona State University community is vital.

-The ASU Police Department urges all students, faculty and staff to watch the new active shooter training video.
+The ASU Police Department urges all students, faculty and staff to watch the new active threat preparedness video.

-The ASU-produced video provides invaluable tips for how to think, act and react in potentially dangerous situations on ASU campuses and at off-campus places frequented every day.
+The ASU-produced video provides invaluable tips for thinking, acting and reacting in potentially dangerous situations on ASU campuses and off-campus places frequented daily.

 Hours of operation: We operate during the academic school year, seven days a week from 7 p.m. to 2 a.m.
 Service is closed during summer, winter, and spring breaks.